 The 1984 Bhopal gas disaster involving Union Carbide provoked a marked shift in perceptions concerning the conduct of corporations in India, leading to the enactment of stricter laws, emergence of new legal principles through the judiciary and development of enforcement mechanisms.
 This ICJ has underscored and brought in public domain a crucial pointer by Lalit in his book on Bhopal disaster.

-During 1987-1988, while serving the Indian Red Cross Society as Public Relations Officer for the Medical Relief Gas Victims Project especially launched for more than 100,000 victims of the Union Carbide gas disaster, Lalit had played a leading role in maintaining transparency and a robust dialogue with the media, including international television News channels.
-The job also involved one-on-one interaction with top American Red Cross and International Committee of the Red Cross (ICRC) functionaries as well as Government of India and state government officials.
-Lalit helped in building the image of the Red Cross project for the victims of Bhopal disaster and this paved the way for continuous flow of funds including the second installment of US $ 5 million from American Red Cross for the special hospitals built for extending medical relief to the gas victims.
-The Red Cross hospital facility for the gas victims was inaugurated by then President of India R. Venkataraman.
+During 1987-1988, while serving the Indian Red Cross Society as Public Relations Officer for the Medical Relief Gas Victims Project, especially launched for more than 100,000 victims of the Union Carbide gas disaster, Lalit had played a leading role in maintaining transparency and a robust dialogue with the media, including international television News channels.
+This job, which he had taken up at the request of Ajit Bhowmick, the then Secretary General of the Indian Red Cross, also involved one-on-one interaction with top American Red Cross and International Committee of the Red Cross (ICRC) functionaries as well as Government of India and State government officials.
+In this capacity, Lalit helped in building a positive image of the Medical Relief project and this paved the way for continuous flow of funds including the second installment of US $ 5 million from American Red Cross for the special hospitals built for extending medical relief to the gas victims.
+This became possible especially after a CBS 60 minute episode, the most-watched television news magazine in the US at that time, gave full marks to the Indian Red Cross initiative, especially the Red Cross hospital facilities that were inaugurated by then President of India R. Venkataraman.
+This television programme was based on an on-the-spot coverage by a CBS team that included the legendary award-winning American journalist, Ed Bradley, famous for his work on the CBS News television program 60 Minutes.
+Lalit got plenty of credit for the positive coverage by CBS as he had made it a point to personally engage himself in a prolonged discussion with the CBS team leader about the disaster, it’s aftermath and the Medical Relief initiative before the CBS crew had returned from Bhopal.